 MATH 223.
-Foundations of Advanced Mathematics Science and Mathematics Group 1 course
+Foundations of Advanced Mathematics

 An introduction to concepts and methods that are fundamental to the study of advanced mathematics.
 Emphasis is placed on the comprehension and the creation of mathematical prose, proofs, and theorems.
 Topics are selected from Boolean algebra, combinatorics, functions, graph theory, matrix algebra, number theory, probability, relations, and set theory.
 Prerequisite: MATH 123 or MATH 136 or MATH 151.